 Vias under the heat slug into the ground plane of the PCB are recommended for a low inductance ground connection and good thermal performance.
-Typical designs could use 9 vias in a 3 x 3 grid, equally spaced across the heat slug.
+A 3×3 grid of vias, with a 0.6mm diameter annular ring and a 0.3mm drill, equally spaced across the heat slug, would be suitable.